nimble-dev/nimbleHMC/joss/paper/paper.md

 resulting samples have low
 autocorrelation, and therefore have high information content, relative for example to an equal-length sequence of highly autocorrelated samples.
-The No-U-Turn (NUTS) variety of HMC sampling [HMC-NUTS; @hoffman2014no] greatly increases the usability of HMC by self-adapting key sampler tuning parameters upon which the overall performance is highly dependent.
+The No-U-Turn (NUTS) variety of HMC sampling [HMC-NUTS; @hoffman2014no] greatly increases the usability of HMC by introducing a recursive tree of numerical integration steps that makes it unnecessary to pre-specify a fixed number of steps.
+@hoffman2014no also introduce a self-tuning scheme for the step size, resulting in a fully automated HMC sampler with no need for manual tuning.

 Many software packages offer implementations of MCMC, such as `nimble` [@de2017programming], `WinBUGS` [@lunn2000winbugs], `jags` [@plummer2003jags], `pyMC`